dionyziz/ting/etc/spec/SPECIFICATION.md

 ![Chat screen](http://i.imgur.com/ASUdKzG.jpg)

 The top bar is located at the top and takes up the whole screen horizontally.
 On the top left, it has the text "ting".
+In the middle of the top bar, the channel name is shown, unless it is the default channel name.

 Below it, the screen is split in two areas vertically.
 The left area contains the nick list and the right area is split horizontally in two smaller areas.
 The top portion is the larger and is the chat history.
 The bottom portion is the message area.
 The portions are not resizable.

-The nick list contains the nicknames that are currently in use, in alphabetical order.
+The nick list contains the nicknames that are currently in use in the currently active channel, in alphabetical order.
 Nicknames are displayed one below the other.
 If the list of nicknames is too long to fit, a vertical scrollbar is displayed on the right-hand side of the nick list.
 Otherwise, no scrollbar is displayed.

-The message history contains a list of messages posted by everyone.
+The message history contains a list of messages posted by everyone in the active channel.
 The messages are displayed in chronological order from top to bottom.
-The message history is empty when the user first enters the Chat screen - no history is stored on the server.
+When the user enters a channel, the message history consists of the most recent 100 messages exchanged by the users priorly and is stored on the server.

 Each message posted has the following form: "Nickname: Message", where Nickname contains the nickname of the person making the post and Message